-Thank you for looking at our probate services.
+Thank you for looking at our Probate and Estate Administration services.
 Coping with the death of a loved one can bring a mixture of emotions and the legal side of dealing with a person’s death can often be overwhelming and confusing.
 Having compassionate, experienced legal advice can make this difficult situation much easier on you and your loved ones.

-If the deceased person did not leave a Will, had substantial wealth and property or had foreign property or a business, the sense of burden can increase.
-Where a Will is in existence the Executors may need to apply for the grant of probate which will give them the legal authority to deal with the estate.
-Where there is no Will in existence, the Will is invalid, or it does not appoint an Executor, an Administrator will need to be appointed.
+If the deceased person did not leave a Will, had substantial wealth and property, or had foreign property or a business, the burden of dealing with their estate can increase.
+Where there is a Will the Executors may need to apply for a Grant of Probate which will confirm their legal authority to deal with the estate.
+Where there is no Will, the Will is invalid, or it does not appoint an Executor, an Administrator will need to be appointed.
+This is someone who is entitled by law, to deal with the estate, and apply for a Grant.
+We can advise upon who may be entitled to apply for a Grant if an Administrator needs to be appointed.

-We have an experienced team who can assist you with every aspect of the probate process, reducing the administrative burden and advising sensitively on key decisions which need to be made when managing an estate.
+We have an experienced team who can assist you with every aspect of the Probate process, reducing the administrative burden of Estate Administration, and providing you with advice on key decisions which need to be made when managing an estate.
 We are aware that administering an estate comes at a time of grief and high emotion, and that most people do not know the processes and legal requirements involved.
+At BakerLaw we are here to help, and understand the administrative and emotional burden of dealing with someone's estate and so always aim to guide our clients as sensitively as we can.

-We will give you a clear time frame of how long probate should take and will keep you and any beneficiaries advised throughout.
+We will give you a clear time frame of how long the Probate and Estate Administration process should take and will keep you and any beneficiaries advised throughout the process.